tuananh/argocd-template/README.md

 Basically, we will have one `Application` - the one in `_argocd` folder named `all-in-one`.

 - `_misc` is for misc stuff like the custom repo server Dockerfile for reference.
 - `apps` is for application manifest.
 A basic Helm app will have 2 files: `Chart.yaml` and `values.yaml`.
 I'm using Helm depedency style here so basically what we have is just empty chart with 1 dependency of the actual app I want to deploy.
+Note that since we're using helm dependency, the `values.yaml` will look a bit different where you need to put all the values nested under the dependency name.

 ## Vault integration